oveeauki/RingZeroKernel/README.md

 ## **Ring Zero Kernel**

 ```
-This is my project for Ring 0 Kernel.
-Im making this as a simple tool for beginners to start tinkering with complete access to all kernel levels
+This is my project for doing Ring 0 Kernel level tinkering in C & Asm.
 ```

 * ### **First install docker container from the dockerfile in env**